campsoftware/Xanadu/README.md

 # Xanadu Pro Change Log

+**In Progress**
+- Sales add ProjectsTasks to SalesItems.
+- Convert from PHP 8.3 to PHP 8.5:
+  - **Find**: \Pdo::MYSQL_ATTR_FOUND_ROWS **Replace**: \Pdo\Mysql::ATTR_FOUND_ROWS

-Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]
+**Try to use:** [ Found, Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, Planning, NOTE ]

+**Change Log**

+2025-12-09-16-58-19
+- Planning to update from PHP 8.3 to PHP 8.5.
+Added to In Progress a PHP 8.5 Find/Replace.
+- Fixed PHP 8.5 issues and many items from PHPStorm Problems also using PHPStorm Problem Suppression on a File, Function, and Statement Level.

 2025-12-04-10-57-42
 - Updated \xan\xanDoProgressLoop to support loop levels.